 Another way to create contrast and harmony in your work is by limiting your palette to just a few colours.
 Pick colours that give variety in warm and cool tones to give the appearance of variation.

 The colours you pick for your limited palette should resemble the primaries to give you a full range of colour contrasts when you paint.
 Using too many colours in a painting can be overwhelming for the onlooker.
-Either a realistic effect is achieved, or one of chaos.

 By limiting the colours in your palette, you can tie different sections together, overall giving a more muted appearance.
 You won’t be able to mix any shade on the spectrum by using a limited palette, but the colours you do choose will relate to one another more.